MultiCraft/repixture/manual_generator/content/manual.md

 ### Installation

-To play Repixture, you must have Minetest installed.
-See the `README.md` text file for the required Minetest version.
+To play Repixture, you must have Luanti installed.
+See the `README.md` text file for the required Luanti version.
-The recommended method to install Repixture is by using the Minetest ContentDB.
-This is the “Content” tab in Minetest.
+The recommended method to install Repixture is by using the Luanti ContentDB.
+This is the “Content” tab in Luanti.

 You can also install Repixture manually.
-Look up the Minetest documentation to learn how to install games manually.
+Look up the Luanti documentation to learn how to install games manually.

 ### Setup / configuration

-For the vanilla Repixture gameplay experience, Repixture needs several settings to be untouched (reset to defaults) in your Minetest configuration.
-If you want the official Repixture experience, please make sure the following Minetest settings are at the default value / removed from `minetest.conf`:
+For the vanilla Repixture gameplay experience, Repixture needs several settings to be untouched (reset to defaults) in your Luanti configuration.
+If you want the official Repixture experience, please make sure the following Luanti settings are at the default value / removed from `minetest.conf`:

 * Any player movement settings (Settings that start with “`movement_`”.
 Exception: `movement_speed_fast`)
 * Time speed (`time_speed`)